Create an agent with Copilot Studio

 • Avoid providing any tax advice.

-When you’re done, a preview of the chat interface for your copilot is displayed beside the conversation used to create it.
-An appropriate name for the copilot has also been generated.
+When you’re done, a preview of the chat interface for your agent is displayed beside the conversation used to create it.

-Screenshot of a new copilot in Copilot Studio.
+Screenshot of a new agent in Copilot Studio.

-9. In the Test your copilot pane, enter the following prompt:
+9. In the Test your agent pane, enter the following prompt:

 Hello